 Aimee Wallis from Corvid Dawn Wild Bird Rescue Sanctuary is well known across England as a corvid specialist but she will rescue all British wild birds including song birds, pirds of prey, waterfowl and pigeons.
-Aimee has been running the sanctuary for 7 years and receives about 1,000 enquiries from the public every year who have found injured birds in the wild or have pet birds they can’t look after any more.
+Aimee has been running the sanctuary for 7 years and specialising in releasing birds back into the wild by reverse imprinting (see below).
+They receive about 1,000 enquiries from the public every year who have found injured birds in the wild or have pet birds they can’t look after any more.

 This female blackbird called Thelma was rescued from a cat and brought to Aimee when she was a new fledgling at a week old.